gorse-io/docs/src/docs/concepts/evaluation.md

 ## Online Evaluation

-The target of a recommender system is maximize the probability every user like recommended items.
-Thus, the metric for online evaluation is positive feedback rate
+The target of a recommender system is to maximize the probability every user like recommended items.
+Thus, the metric for online evaluation is the positive feedback rate

 $$
 \text{positive rate}=\frac{1}{|U|}\sum_{i\in |U|}\frac{|R^p_u|}{|R^r_u|}
 $$

 where $R^r_u$ is the set of read feedback from user $u$, and $R^p_U$ is the set of a specific positive feedback.
-Gorse calculates positive rates everyday and plots as the line chart.
+Gorse calculates positive rates every day and plots them as the line chart.

 For example, there are two positive feedback types (like and star) in [GitRec](https://gitrec.gorse.io/#/).
-Thus, the like rate and star rate are shown in the overview page of the dashboard.
+Thus, the like rate and star rate are shown on the overview page of the dashboard.

 ![](../../img/dashboard-overview.png)